Stephen-J-Whitaker/joanne-geraghty-music/README.md

 - ### **Content**
   - All code was written by the author, [Stephen Whitaker](https://github.com/Stephen-J-Whitaker)
   - The fonts "Great Vibes" and Lato were sourced on [Google Fonts](https://fonts.google.com/about)
+  - The footer social media icons were taken from [Font Awesome](https://fontawesome.com/)

 - ### **Media**
   - All photos and videos used are those of the author, [Stephen Whitaker](https://github.com/Stephen-J-Whitaker), and [Joanne Whitaker (Geraghty)](https://stephen-j-whitaker.github.io/joanne-geraghty-music/index.html) with the exception of the weddings page background photo that is of Stephen and [Joanne Whitaker (Geraghty)](https://stephen-j-whitaker.github.io/joanne-geraghty-music/index.html) and was taken by [Rebecca Roundhill](https://www.rebeccaroundhill.co.uk/)